Lorković–Vokić plot: Preparations for the coup

 Vladko Maček, the president of the Croatian Peasant Party during World War II, thought that the British would support the democratic and anticommunist Croatian state.
 He therefore thought that the Allies would eventually land on the coast of Dalmatia and support his party as democratic and anticommunist.
 He also assumed that the Croatian Home Guard would support the HSS once the invasion of Dalmatia had started.
 Nevertheless, Draža Mihailović's Serb-dominated Chetniks had a plan directed against both Croats and communists if the projected Allied invasion of Dalmatia occurred.
 The three members of the HSS's leadership, Vice President August Košutić; Ljudevit Tomašić, a deputy secretary and representative who was already in contact with the Allies; and Ivanko Farolfi, were assigned the task of carrying out negotiations with the British.
 Farolfi was the most active and was in charge of maintaining contact with Croatian army officers, party leaders and foreign intelligence services.

-Mladen Lorković had a plan to disarm the German army on the territory of the Independent State of Croatia (NDH), install the Croatian Peasant Party (HSS) as the new government and call all Allied armies to land on the NDH territory.
+Mladen Lorković had a plan to disarm the German Army on the territory of the Independent State of Croatia (NDH), install the Croatian Peasant Party (HSS) as the new government and call all Allied armies to land on the NDH territory.
 He also believed that the HSS would prevent the communists or King Peter II from coming to power.
 In July 1944, Vokić held a meeting at which he pointed out that once the Allies invaded the Balkans, the German armed forces would have to be disarmed.

 The Germans were aware that Croatia could join the Allies.
-The Luftwaffe's attaché in Zagreb on 11 August reported that the Croatian military was becoming increasingly unco-operative towards the Germans.
+The Luftwaffe's attaché in Zagreb on 11 August reported that the Croatian military was becoming increasingly uncooperative towards the Germans.
 He also noted their request for more arms and ammunition from the German military.
 Lorković established contact with the Croatian Peasant Party representatives in Croatia, Ivanko Farolfi, Ljudevit Tomašić and August Košutić.